CardsAgainstCryptography/CAC/README.md

 Version
 -------

-This is the Asiacrypt 2018 edition, which was released at the Rump Session of Asiacrypt 2018.
+This is the Eurocrypt 2019 edition, which was released at the Rump Session of Eurocrypt 2019.